Who is the ibanker?

 Immersed in the world of ibanking, the job initially enveloped me, as it does to so many.
 Daily thoughts revolved for the most part around finance, business, deals and money.
 The intensity of the job left no room for a distractions, especially the positive ones.
 The job was like a violently jealous mistress who demanded all of my time and attention.
 I planned on leaving to set up my own company but I had to wait for the right moment.

 With USD20bn of deal experience, a solid network of contacts across the globe and having reached my personal limit working in the establishment I resigned – that is, right after I got my bonus.

 Shortly after, I set off on a month-long adventure across different parts of the Eastern Hemisphere.
 I needed a little time off to recharge my batteries.
 One day in the midst of that journey, the car I was in flew off a bridge.
 I regained consciousness to miraculously find that I had come out unscathed despite a serious crash.

 I returned to London a month later and set up a specialised financial advisory boutique.

 Presently, I work closely with a number likeminded ibanker-entrepreneurs on projects in different part of the world, across different sectors.
 I choose my projects and only work on those that excite me.
 One day I may advise one of the richest families from the UK, CIS or Middle East on how to acquire a £150m real estate asset in London.
 Another day, I will speak to the world’s largest sovereign wealth fund about acquiring a stake in one of the Internet’s largest companies.
-I may advise one of India’s largest financial institutions on how to enter the GCC market.

 My network, and the trust I have earned within it, is my greatest strength.
 These include some of the biggest family offices in the world, sovereign wealth funds and other strategic players and organizations.